Go Baguio! Your Complete Guide to Baguio City, Philippines

 Breakfast at Cafe by the Ruins

 Cafe by the Ruins is right across Baguio City Hall and both places are great for photos.
-The Cafe serves native ethnic cuisine fused with Western influences and is a good place for breakfast, lunch or snacks.
+The Cafe serves native ethnic cuisine fused with Western influences and is a good place for breakfast with their homemade camote bread paired with a pot of tea.

 08:30 am: